 Without a doubt one of the hardest aspects of life on the road is saying goodbye to people you care about.
 Maybe it’s just a person you had an insightful conversation with at a bar one time, or maybe it’s someone that you spent a few weeks with traveling around a foreign country.
 But with that final hug (and it always comes unfortunately) comes the bittersweet knowledge that it will likely be quite some time before you get to meet them again.

 I spent eight months on the road this last year, and in that time met many great people.
-Since being home in December, I have watched on Facebook as one ...
+Since being home in December, I have watched on Facebook as ...

 When I went to Argentina in January of 2011, I had two cameras with me: the Canon EOS 40D and some type of Canon Powershot.
 I left Canada with the idea that it would be a pain in the butt to carry around a whole pile of lenses, so I took only a 28mm prime lens.